 - 4.16.
 If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.

 (Core) - 4.16.a.
-Independent practice must be limited to four hours per week, averaged over a four-week period. ^(Core)
+No more than four hours per week of independent practice, averaged over a fourweek period, may occur on a weekday during regular office hours.
+(Core)